learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

 # Working with Known JSON Schemas - Lab

 ## Introduction
-In this lab you'll practice working with json files whose schema you know beforehand.
+In this lab, you'll practice working with JSON files whose schema you know beforehand.

 ## Objectives
 You will be able to:
 * Read JSON Documentation Schemas and translate into code
-* Extract data from known json schemas
+* Extract data from known JSON schemas
 * Write data to predefined JSON schemas

 ## Reading a JSON Schema